Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 **Backtesting** allows us to do exactly that: we simulate a real forecasting situation by training the model on one part of the historical data and then testing it on a later period that the model has not seen before.

-This article is written as a practical tutorial based on the methodology I used in my data bootcamp final project.
-The goal is to explain how forecast validation works step by step using a simple train-test split.
-The same logic can later be applied to real demand planning cases, different products, or more advanced backtesting methods.
+This article is designed as a practical tutorial based on the methodology I applied in my data bootcamp final project.
+Its purpose is to introduce the main concepts of forecast validation, explain the key KPIs used to evaluate forecast accuracy, and show step by step how a simple train-test split works.
+The same logic can later be extended to real demand planning scenarios, multiple products, and more advanced backtesting approaches.

 ---